racklin/moedict-desktop/README.md

 License
 -----------------------------
 XULApp StarterKit are licensed under the [MIT License](http://opensource.org/licenses/MIT).
-See LICENSE.TXT for more details.
+See LICENSE for more details.